 - Attend all the non-profit’s events

-- Hold an annual board retreat: A well-planned full-day event will include a good mix of strategic prioritizing, clarifying fundraising goals, and events for the coming year.
-Make sure to include fun, yet team building activities that lets your hair down and keeps comradery high.
+A well-planned full-day event will include a good mix of strategic prioritizing, clarifying fundraising goals, and events for the coming year.
+Make sure to include fun, yet team building activities that lets your hair down and keeps camaraderie high.